Meeting Michael Calogero for the first time isn’t as simple as meeting a man – you also meet his family.

 Leaving a legacy through estate planning

-While Michael enjoys making connections with clients through discussing their own families, he’s also all about results.
+While Michael enjoys making connections with clients by discussing their own families, he’s also focused on results.

-After more than 25 years of practicing law and 22 years heading his own office, he remains committed to helping his clients leave a legacy through estate planning.
+After more than 30 years of practicing law and 27 years of heading his own office, he remains committed to helping his clients create a lasting legacy through estate planning.

 If you’re interested in learning more about how an estate plan can help you plan for your family’s future – whether you just got married last year or have been retired for decades – Michael is ready to listen.